Impact-Aware Task-Space Quadratic-Programming Control: Impact-Unaware QP-Control

-Impacts result in instantaneous jumps in the contacting end-effector's velocity, which affects many constraints expressed in terms of joint velocity such as robot state or kinematic bounds, ZMP, angular momentum, COM velocity, etc. As a result, the QP feasible search space, defined by such constraints, may suddenly shrink to an empty set.
-In this case, the QP is infeasible for the next control iteration.
-An illustrative toy example is given later in Sec.~\ref{sec:illustrative_example}.
-In the other hand, the controller must embed constraints related to hardware impact resilience.
+When it occurs, impact instantaneously changes the contact velocity.
+As a consequence, all the constraints that are expressed in terms of velocity, e.g., joint velocity bounds, angular momentum, COM velocity... will have their value changed with a substantially high increment.
+As a result, the QP search space might shrink instantly to an empty set, rendering the QP infeasible for the subsequent control iteration.

-In order to deal with impact-induced state jumps, the main idea is to adjust the pre-impact contact velocity.
-Here, adjusting means that we shall find a compromise between what is possible to be achieved in terms high-velocities (ideally, the maximum possible for a desired high impact) and the QP controller state-jump and hardware feasibility set.
-In other words, we propose additional constraints that allow the controller to steer the robot to generate impacts that ensure a feasible closed-loop QP right after the impact.

-In the following, we explicit how to predict impact-induced state jumps (based on the assumption of rigid contact surfaces) in Sec.~\ref{sec:impulse_propagation} and then explain how to formulate impact-aware constraints in Sec.~\ref{sec:proposed_qp_contoller}.